-ATP6V0E2 (ATPase, H+ Transporting V0 Subunit E2) is a Protein Coding gene.
-Diseases associated with ATP6V0E2 include osteopetrosis.
-Among its related pathways are Signaling by GPCR and Insulin receptor signalling cascade.
-GO annotations related to this gene include hydrogen ion transmembrane transporter activity and ATPase activity, coupled to transmembrane movement of ions.
+ATP6V0E2 (ATPase H+ Transporting V0 Subunit E2) is a Protein Coding gene.
+Diseases associated with ATP6V0E2 include Microcephaly, Autosomal Dominant and Osteopetrosis.
+Among its related pathways are Insulin receptor recycling and Rheumatoid arthritis.
+Gene Ontology (GO) annotations related to this gene include proton transmembrane transporter activity and ATPase coupled ion transmembrane transporter activity.
 An important paralog of this gene is ATP6V0E1.

 Vacuolar ATPase is responsible for acidifying a variety of intracellular compartments in eukaryotic cells.